Last Updated on

 - You need to keep your name, and your message, in front of your followers with content that is recognizably you.
 Develop a voice, a message, and a key content focus – then work it.

 - Don’t post too infrequently or too randomly.
 Conversely, don’t post too often – your content will turn into social media noise, a nuisance, which will result in losing followers.

 And remember, even if you post 50 times a day, it doesn’t mean your posts will all get seen!
-The different social networks’ all work with different algorithms to put your content in front of users, but engagement and relevance are important to all, while posting frequency seems to not factor in at all.
+The different social networks’ all work with different algorithms to put your content in front of users.
+Engagement and relevance are most important, whereas posting frequency seems to not factor in at all.